Best tech deals for Black Friday 2024, according to an expert

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Major tech retailers like Amazon, Argos and Currys have all launched their Black Friday deals, and most of my favourite tech brands, including Sonos, Sony, Apple and Bose are taking part, so now’s the perfect time to grab the gadgets you’ve been eyeing up all year long.
+Major tech retailers such as Amazon, Argos and Currys have all launched their Black Friday deals, and most of my favourite tech brands, including Sonos, Sony, Apple and Bose are taking part, so, now’s the perfect time to grab the gadgets you’ve been eyeing up all year.

 Follow live: Black Friday 2024 live updates